 It seems as if Word War II changed him because of his inability to create any art since the end of the war.
 He did attempt to create one last series of prints entitled “One Hundred Views of the World,” but he, unfortunately, passed away before its completion.

 Kawase Hasui (1883-1957)

-Kawase Hasui was born on the 18th May 1883 in Tokyo.
+Kawase Hasui was born on the 18th of May 1883 in Tokyo.
 He was barely known in Japan but adored in the West and is today regarded as one of the most influential Japanese woodblock artists of the shin-hanga (new prints) movement.

-Throughout his 40-year long career he traveled extensively across Japan and created shin-hanga woodblock prints of landscapes, towns and cities he visited.
+Throughout his 40-year long career, he traveled extensively across Japan and created shin-hanga woodblock prints of landscapes, towns, and cities he visited.
 Finally, in 1956, one year before his death, he got the recognition he deserved in his home country when the Japanese government declared him a Living National Treasure.